 Codestories Newsletter is a regular dose of news, insights, and inspiration for technology enthusiasts, delivered every two weeks.
 You can subscribe here.

 We have just closed 2020.
 Many of us thought ‘finally!’ as it’s been a tough time in crucial aspects of our lives.
-But at the same time, it was a very interesting year in the digital and technology areas.

 It forced many of us to make a leapfrog towards digitalization as a lot of the things we used to do physically suddenly became unavailable or could be considered an unnecessary health risk.
 The digitalization work is far from being done, though.
 Yes, we did reach a new level, where nearly all companies have reached ‘digital hygiene,’ but people’s digital experience readiness and expectations also evolved.
 Let’s have a closer look at a few areas: